UniKerogen/space-shooter/README.md

 - structure - Storage for customized structure
 - blockelements - Initialization of some structure and function
 - game - Main game function
-- resources - Storage for used resources
+- resources - Storage for in-game resources
 - supplement - Supplemental material for ReadMe

 ## Usage